 It’s good practice to lead the arc with the electrode just a little so you can see the puddle develop.
 Keep in mind that the electrode continues to melt away so you’ll have to move it closer to the work as you weld.
 Move the electrode along the weld slowly, allowing the molten puddle to follow.
 If you move too rapidly the puddle will not fully develop and the weld will be weak.
 Figure 5 shows the arc weld graphically.
 Also, take a look at the videos showing tips for arc welding by following the links at the bottom of this page.

 Mig welding is by far the easiest to learn.
 With a few minutes of practice, you'll be making professional welds.
 Mig welding is similar to arc welding, but the wire is automatically fed from the end of the gun at a preset rate.
 A gas bottle provides gas, which is expelled from the end of the gun to shield the weld from the ambient atmosphere and avoid the oxidation caused by oxygen.
 You can make unshielded welds (without gas), but the welds will be highly oxidized which will make them weak and brittle.
 If your system is not equipped with gas, you must use flux cored wire to avoid highly oxidized welds.
 The key to good mig welding is to set the wire feed-rate and the electric arc intensity at the correct values for the material.
 You can do this only by experimentation.
 The size of the wire in mig welding is also important, and the tip must match the wire size.
 Follow the instructions that came with your machine.
 Your machine will probably come with tips and wire for thin-wall material (roughly 0.0625 to 0.120 inch thick).
 You might have to buy larger wire and the appropriate tip for thicker material.
 For additional information on setting the wire feed rate and the heat range, as well as techniques of applying the weld, take a look at the online videos linked below.
-The first three links are for mig welding, and the last two are for arc welding.
+The first two links are for mig welding, and the last two are for arc welding.

 If you're just starting out and you want to weld with the least investment in equipment, buy an inexpensive arc welder - about $120 and up.
 But good arc welding will take a little more practice than mig welding.
 If you can spend more, take a look at the HTP MIG 130 (the above link).
 The base price includes flux-cored wire (no gas system).
 Personally, I do not like flux-cored wire.
 Spend the extra money and get a gas bottle, a flowmeter, and hard wire (no flux core).
 You'll be much happier with the system.
 And you'll be making good welds quicker than you think - virtually from the outset.
 The videos linked below show how easy it is.
 The website linked from the HTP MIG 130 image (above, right) also has very good welding videos.
 I recommend that you watch them all before making your decision on which type of welder to purchase.